Washington Square Park (Chicago): Washington Square Historic District

-Washington Square Historic District is a historic district in Chicago, Illinois that includes Washington Square Park, Chicago.
+Washington Square Historic District is a historic district that includes Washington Square Park.
 The district was listed on the National Register of Historic Places on August 21, 2003.
 The Washington Square District was declared a Chicago Landmark on May 16, 1990.
 The original 1990 Washington Square Park District Chicago Landmark designation included the park, Newberry Library, 60 West Walton Street and 915 to 929 North Dearborn Street.
 The first Chicago Landmark district extension on July 10, 2002 included 22-28 and 27-31 West Chestnut Street and 802-818, 827-867, 1012, 1023-1029, and 1150-1154 North Dearborn Street.
 The May 11, 2005 extension added the Isaac Maynard Row Houses located at 119-123 West Delaware Place.
 The National Register of Historic Places included Washington Square as well as North Dearborn Street from West Walton Street to West Chicago Avenue.

-Today

 The restored fountain at the center of the park.

-Every July, the Bughouse Square Committee continues to oversee the annual Bughouse Square Debates free speech gathering in conjunction with the Newberry Library's annual book sale.
-The debates are part of an annual festival to recreate the atmosphere of speeches and debates by soap box orators that once flourished in the park.
+From 1986 to 2021, the square hosted the annual Bughouse Square Debates free speech gathering in conjunction with the Newberry Library's annual book sale.
+Bughouse Square Debates were part of an annual festival to recreate the atmosphere of speeches and debates by soap box orators that once flourished in the park.

 Although Alderman McCormick's fountain was removed in the 1970s, in the late 1990s, the park district, the city, and neighborhood organizations agreed on a restoration plan for Washington Square.
 Improvements include a reconstructed historic fountain, period lighting, fencing, and new plantings.
 In the west part of the park, there is a memorial tablet designating the park as "Chicago's Premier Free Speech Forum."